-Every year, hail destroys crops and property resulting in billions of dollars in damage, according to the Insurance Information Institute (III).
-To give you some real numbers, 10.7 million properties were damaged by hail in 2017, and 12.6 million in 2016 in the United States.
+Every year, hail destroys crops and property resulting in billions of dollars in hail damage, according to the Insurance Information Institute (III).
+According to Verisk, 10.7 million properties were damaged by hail in 2017, and 12.6 million in 2016 in the United States.

-In the event that hail destroys your car or roof, you need a company you can trust to get your property back in shape.
+If hail destroys your car or your roof, you need a company you can trust for hail damage repair.

 How is Hail Damage Repair Achieved?

 There are times when hail damage has a minimal effect.
 However, when hail the size of golf balls or even baseballs damage your car, you need to seek professional help.

 The most common auto hail damage repair methods are:

 A filler is applied over the surface damaged by hail and then sanded for a smooth look.
 The panel is also re-painted to match the rest of the vehicle.

 Using a body filler is the traditional method for hail damage repair.
 This process often strips a vehicle of its original finish, replacing it with an aftermarket finish.
 The replaced finish may not comply with the same original equipment manufacturer (OEM) standards as the manufacturer intended.